kobotoolbox/kpi/kobo/apps/subsequences/README.md

 How these selections are determined varies by feature.
 * For transcripts and translations, the selected version is the most recently *accepted*, manual or automatic ** Notable exception: if there is a version marked "deleted", either manual or automatic, with a *creation* date after the most recently accepted version, the value will be empty
+  ** Manual transcripts/translations are automatically accepted on creation, automatic ones must be explicitly accepted by request
 * For QA questions, the selected version is the most recently *created* response

 ### Examples